GermanAizek/NUMAyei/README.md

 - Windows 11 Pro 23H2 [22631.3296]
 - another not tested

+## How to Use?

+1. Download any DLL Injector, I advise you to take an opensource. (im tested on Xenos64 Injector)
+2. Select compiled `NUMADLL.dll` and inject in any process (any methods)
+3. In future `NUMA.exe` it will be an injector and through its parameter you can specify path to running exe or active running process by PID.

 Good example below in screenshot using NUMAyei with running binary not NUMA-aware adapting.